akdasa-studios/shlokas/README.md

 If you are working on a specific service and you want to build it and run you should do the following:

 1. Clone all the repositories in the same folder like `shlokas`
-2. Run `local.build.sh` script
-3. It will build all the services from the sources and run them in the docker containers
+2. Run `local.build.sh` script to build all the services from the sources
 4. Run all the services with `local.run.sh` script

 ```bash